Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 AV1

-At the same time, AV1 on live capture is more dependent on the target machine and the selected encoder path than H.264.
-That is why the guide treats AV1 as an opt-in profile to benchmark on the actual device.
-The right operational question is not whether AV1 is available in theory.
-It is whether the chosen encoder, source, and hardware can sustain the latency and smoothness constraints of the deployment.
+AV1 live capture depends more heavily on the target machine and encoder path than H.264.
+The opt-in profile measures whether the selected encoder, source, and hardware can sustain the deployment's latency and smoothness envelope.

 Package the code for Linux devices